prebid/prebid.github.io/dev-docs/bidders/motorik.md

 userIds: all
 ---

-### Note:
+### Note

 The Example Bidding adapter requires setup before beginning.
-Please contact us at support@motorik.io.
+Please contact us at <support@motorik.io>.
 Motorik will only respond to the first impression.
 Multiple ad formats in single request are not supported.

 ### Bid Params